Estimated reading time: 6 minutes

 Maybe you’re turning an existing “on-grid” home into an off grid property.
 Or perhaps you're just upgrading what’s already there.

 To help you figure out the cost to move off grid, you’ll need to estimate the cost of the equipment you’ll need to run your home.
 You'll need to consider off grid electricity, generator costs, and alternative energy options.
-Don't forget installation and labor costs as well.

 And while you're at it, start looking at ways to boost your financial self-sufficiency.
 That way you'll be better prepared to handle unexpected costs when you do move off the grid.

-Solar power, wind power, back up generators, diesel for the generators, propane, wood heat (stove, fireplace, plus the cost of getting the wood), water tank, water heater, the off grid water system itself – these are typical costs associated with off grid living.
+Solar power, wind power, backup generators, diesel for the generators, propane, wood heat (stove, fireplace, plus the cost of getting the wood), water tank, water heater, the off grid water system itself – these are typical costs associated with off grid living.

 Related: Our Off Grid Home Systems

-5. Get a Property Insurance Quote!
+5. Get a Property Insurance Quote

-Once you find a property you like, get a quote on property insurance.
-Maybe even do this before you put in an offer.
 We were shocked when the insurance quote for our off the grid home was almost TEN TIMES as much as the insurance on our suburban home.

 Distance to the nearest emergency services (fire department), closest water hydrant/water source, and fuel sources all impact the home insurance price when you move off grid.